“The Glandular System”

 5) Liver

 —Therapies for Relieving Excess— Blood sugar swings and metabolic fluctuations are examples of excess conditions of the glandular system.
-The hormone imbalances that disrupt the body's thermostat are also expressed as disorders.
+The hormone imbalances that disrupt the body's thermostat are also expressed as skin disorders.

 These lists of empirical properties of an herb are the key to understanding herbal combinations.
 Herbalists have found that they can enhance a particular property of a single herb by adding herbs that complement and support a given property.
 Conversely, the herbalist is also able to minimize an unwanted property by adding herbs that counteract or balance that property.